Rikurob/Vmh/README.md

 Step 3.
-In your root gradle.properties add vmh=version.
+In your root gradle.properties add vmh_version=....

 A list of versions can be found here: https://github.com/Rikurob/Vmh/releases.